 Carbon Neutral Offset Projects

-The greenhouse gas inventory for 2023, which includes all Shaklee-operated facilities worldwide—in the US, Canada, Japan, China, Malaysia, and Taiwan—was prepared by WSP Global.
+The greenhouse gas inventory for 2024, which includes all Shaklee-operated facilities worldwide—in the US, Canada, Japan, China, Malaysia, and Taiwan—was prepared by a third-party consultant.
 This inventory follows the Greenhouse Gas Protocol for all six Kyoto-defined greenhouse gases.
 Shaklee established operational boundaries for its global greenhouse gas emissions inventory and calculated the carbon footprint from Scope 1 and Scope 2 emissions.
-The total greenhouse gas emissions from Shaklee’s worldwide operations in 2023 were measured and converted to metric tons of CO2 equivalent.
+The total greenhouse gas emissions from Shaklee’s worldwide operations in 2024 were measured and converted to metric tons of CO2 equivalent.
 To offset its carbon footprint worldwide, Shaklee partnered with “STX” and “Climate Impact Partners”, utilizing Green-e (and equivalent) certified renewable energy credits and Gold Standard carbon offsets.

 Solar-Powered Lighting Installation